artefactual-labs/enduro/website/content/en/docs/user-manual/configuration.md

 eleven seconds before the original object is removed from the filesystem.
 After extraction, the top-level directory will be omitted.

+#### `retentionPeriod` (String)

+The duration of time for which the transfer should be retained before being removed.
+It is mutually exclusive with `completedDir`.

+The string should be constructed as a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "30m", "24h" or "2h30m".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

+E.g.: `"10m"`

+#### `completedDir` (String)

+The path where transfers are moved into when processing has completed successfully.
+Not available in other type of watchers.
+It is mutually exclusive with `retentionPeriod`.

+E.g.: `"/mnt/landfill"`

 #### `[[watcher.minio]]`

 The following monitor watches a MinIO bucket: